hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - Flow Record
     - define the information that NetFlow gathers
     - including packets in the flow and the types of counters gathered per flow
-    - custom flor record: specify a <span style="color: #bb6600">series of match</span> and collect commands that tell the device what fields to include in the outgoing NetFlow PDU
+    - custom flor record: specify a <span style="clor: #bb6600">series of match</span> and collect commands that tell the device what fields to include in the outgoing NetFlow PDU
     - config router to send NetFlow data to StealthWatch
       - flow record: `flow record Steathwatch406397954`
-      - conditions to match: <span style="color: #bb6600;">`match ipv4 ttl`</span>
+      - conditions to match: <code style="color: #bb6600;">match ipv4 ttl</code>
   - Flow Exporter
     - define the physical or virtual Flow Collector IP Address to which NetFlow data is sent
     - define the source interface from which the Flow Exporter device will send NetFlow data, a physical or logical address
     - consider using a Loopback interface to source NetFlow data from